• Skip to primary navigation

 Step 5: Mix in the Other Wet Ingredients

-The whisk in the milk of choice, the cooled melted butter, the vanilla and the 3 tablespoons of maple syrup until combined.
+Whisk in the milk, cooled melted butter, vanilla and maple syrup until combined.

 Step 6: Mix the Wet Ingredients into the Dry